ElMagdo/EloquentJavascriptExercises/Chapter6/ReadMe6.md

 Give the class a static `from` method that takes an **iterable object** as argument and creates a group that contains all the values produced by iterating over it.

-Iterable groups
+# Iterable groups

-Make the Group class from the previous exercise iterable.
+Make the `Group` class from the previous exercise **iterable**.
 Refer to the section about the iterator interface earlier in the chapter if you aren’t clear on the exact form of the interface anymore.
-If you used an array to represent the group’s members, don’t just return the iterator created by calling the Symbol.iterator method on the array.
+If you used an array to represent the group’s members, don’t just return the iterator created by calling the `Symbol.iterator` method on the array.
 That would work, but it defeats the purpose of this exercise.
 It is okay if your iterator behaves strangely when the group is modified during iteration.

 Borrowing a method
 Earlier in the chapter I mentioned that an object’s hasOwnProperty can be used as a more robust alternative to the in operator when you want to ignore